How much compensation can I claim for cerebral palsy?

 - Ataxic cerebral palsy- the defining factors of this type of cerebral palsy are coordination and balance problems.
 A sufferer will have shaky and clumsy movements often accompanied by tremors and sometimes communication problems.

-- Dyskinetic cerebral palsy- this type of cerebral palsy causes the muscles of the body to randomly switch between tight and floppy which causes uncontrolled jerks and movements.
+- Dyskinetic cerebral palsy- This type of cerebral palsy causes the body’s muscles to randomly switch between tight and floppy, which causes uncontrolled jerks and movements.

-- Mixed cerebral palsy- as the title suggests, sufferers of this type of cerebral palsy experience a range of symptoms from two or more of the types listed above.
+- As the title suggests, mixed cerebral palsy sufferers of this type of cerebral palsy experience a range of symptoms from two or more of the types listed above.

-Cerebral palsy claims UK wide vary as wildly in the pay-out amounts as much as the symptoms vary between each cerebral palsy sufferer.
-As every one of the cerebral palsy medical negligence cases needs to be assessed on an individual basis, it is hard to guess how much your own cerebral palsy settlement may be based on the average cerebral palsy compensation pay-outs of 2017.
+Cerebral palsy claims UK wide vary as wildly in the pay-out amounts as the symptoms vary between each person living with cerebral palsy.
+As every cerebral palsy medical negligence case needs to be assessed on an individual basis, it is hard to guess how much your own cerebral palsy settlement may be based on the average cerebral palsy compensation pay-outs.

 While every case is different, on average, the amount you may receive in compensation is likely to be linked to the severity of the symptoms you or your child experience.
-Often the more severe the condition; the higher the cerebral palsy settlement will be.
+Often the more severe the condition, the higher the cerebral palsy settlement will be.
 Some cases of cerebral palsy in the past have attracted multi-million-pound settlements.

 While we cannot give any specific ideas of a settlement amount until we have examined your individual case during one of our free consultation sessions, the information below may give you a rough idea of the figures you may expect to see as part of your own medical negligence compensation claim.